kamirov/repeater/README.md

 # TODO

 - Add linkages, where there reader will read multiple random items in a row (e.g. "cross-body lead, then left-hand turn, then right-hand turn")
+- Improve the selection strategy.
+Ultimately the point is to prioritize learning items, and within them to further prioritize a few select ones, but at the same time to not neglect the ones you've already learned.
+The current approach is not perfect, but roughly gets us there.
+It definitely has problems with some edge cases (e.g. when there are very few learned items, it actually ends up prioritizing them)
 - Add in a backend to persist values remotely
 - Add in user support to persist values per user (will probably skip out on this, unless people start using this app)
 - Add an infra configuration via Terraform